aristanetworks/anta/docs/cli/nrfu.md

   --help  Show this message and exit.

 Commands:
-  json   ANTA command to check network state with JSON result table  ANTA command to check network states with table result text   ANTA command to check network states with text result
+  json        ANTA command to check network state with JSON result table       ANTA command to check network states with table result text        ANTA command to check network states with text result tpl-report  ANTA command to check network state with templated report
 ```

 All of these commands require the following input: